 Levo-Transposition of the Great Arteries - L-TGA

-Many patients with L-TGA will also have other heart abnormalities.
-This includes holes in the heart, like ventricular septal defects (VSDs) and atrial septal defects (ASDs).
-There can also be valve abnormalities.
+Many patients with L-TGA will have additional heart abnormalities.
+This includes holes in the heart, such ventricular septal defects (VSDs) and atrial septal defects (ASDs), as well as valve abnormalities.
 These other abnormalities can affect the blood flow patterns.

 Patients with L-TGA can have a variety of symptoms, including: